Emil3103/Digital-Methods/README.md

 The repository contains all my files for the 'Digital Methods for Historians' subcourse of 'Teoriorientieret metode.'

 In here you will find four chosen homework assignments and a final selfmade digital project.
-In each week folder you will the html, pdf and .md files of the answers to the assignments, of which the subfolders contains the data, screenshots and scrips for different programs used.
+In each folder you will the html, pdf and .md files of the answers to the weekly assignments.
+Clicking screenshots and highlighted words marked with blue will send you directly to the location of the file in this GitHub repository.

 My PC specs are:
 Operating System: Windows 10 Education 64-bit (10.0, Build 19045) (19041.vb_release.191206-1406)